-The Finnvera Group complies with good corporate governance, and the goal is to ensure transparency at all levels of the organisation.
+The Finnvera Group complies with good corporate governance and strives to ensure transparency at all levels of the organisation.

-Finnvera's Board of Directors has approved the key policies, principles and guidelines that steer the company's operations.
+Finnvera's Board of Directors has approved the key policies, principles and guidelines that direct the company's operations.

 Finnvera's operations are guided by the Code of Conduct ratified by the Board of Directors.
 The Code of Conduct covers corporate responsibility, the ethical principles and legal rules.
-The Code of Conduct includes the general operating policy outlines and the principles of responsible financing emphasised in Finnvera's social role, the points of departure concerning the confidentiality of our operations, and the principles applied to the work community.
+The Code of Conduct includes the general operating policy outlines and the principles of responsible financing emphasised in Finnvera's social role, the basic premises for the confidentiality of our operations, and the principles applied to the work community.

-The Code of Conduct is supplemented by Finnvera's ethical guidelines that consist of the principles of good governance, guidelines for ensuring impartiality in decision-making and in the preparation of matters, guidelines on non-disclosure, information security and data protection, and guidelines on insider information.
+The Code of Conduct is supplemented by Finnvera's ethical guidelines that consist of the principles of good governance, guidelines for ensuring impartiality when preparing and making decisions, guidelines on nondisclosure, information security and data protection, and guidelines on insider information.
 The Code of Conduct and the ethical guidelines apply to both Finnvera's employees and the members of the governing bodies.